 But what did Keats say about things in his lovely February

 letter?—now I am ill I philosophise aye out of my attachment to

 every thing, Trees, Spring, Claret &c &c aye every thing but you.

 And now Keats is gone, and Fanny Brawne is gone, and the geese

 All you have is this thing called regret.
 A long journey.
 If you bend

-over backward, you can rest on the stool without unstrapping it.
+over backwards, you can rest on the stool without unstrapping it.

-Sue D. Burton is a physician assistant specializing in women’s health care.
-Her poetry has appeared in Beloit Poetry Journal, Blackbird, Green Mountains Review, Mudlark, New Ohio Review, Shenandoah, and on Verse Daily.
-She has been awarded Fourth Genre’s 2017 Steinberg Prize and the Two Sylvias Press Poetry Prize (BOX, forthcoming, fall 2018).
+Sue D. Burton's poetry collection BOX was published this year (Two Sylvias Press, 2018), as was her chapbook Little Steel (Fomite Press).
+Her poetry has appeared in Beloit Poetry Journal, Blackbird, Green Mountains Review, Mudlark, New Ohio Review, Shenandoah, and on Poetry Daily.
+She has been awarded Fourth Genre’s 2017 Steinberg Essay Prize and the Two Sylvias Press Poetry Prize.
+She is a physician assistant specializing in women’s health care.